sweetgiggles201/sweetgiggles201/README.md

 🍓 Trump supporters, dry people, and atheists.

-✝️ Please respect **God, Jesus, and Christianity.** because i don't play like that.
+✝️ If you just don't respect **Jesus** .

-🕊️ Please don't joke about dark magic, witchcraft, or similar topics.
+🕊️ Joke about dark magic, witchcraft, or similar topics.

 💌 Please don't trauma dump to me.